JUMPSEAT

 Vietnam Airlines Orders 50 Boeing 737 MAX Jets

-Vietnamese Carrier Expands Fleet Amid Rising Demand for Southeast Asia Travel
+Vietnamese Flag Carrier Expands Fleet Amid Rising Regional Demand

-Vietnam Airlines has finalized its first Boeing single-aisle aircraft order for 50 737 MAX (737-8) jets, supporting its expansion of domestic and regional network amid rising travel demand across Southeast Asia.
-The airline currently operates 17 787 Dreamliners and aims to become a five-star international airline by 2030.
-According to AeroTime, the order was announced on February 17, 2026, at a ceremony in Washington, DC, attended by Vietnamese General Secretary To Lam and US government representatives, alongside Boeing Commercial Airplanes President and CEO Stephanie Pope and Vietnam Airlines Chairman Dang Ngoc Hoa.
+Vietnam Airlines has finalized an order for 50 Boeing 737 MAX (737-8) jets, supporting its expansion of domestic and regional networks amid rising travel demand across Southeast Asia.
+The airline, which currently operates 17 787 Dreamliners, aims to become a five-star international airline by 2030.
+The order was announced at a ceremony in Washington, DC, attended by Vietnamese and US government representatives, as well as Boeing and Vietnam Airlines executives.
+The investment in 50 Boeing 737-8 aircraft marks a significant step in building a modern, fuel-efficient fleet, according to Vietnam Airlines Chairman Dang Ngoc Hoa.
+This development was first reported by AeroTime.

 Key Takeaways